peng-weihan/SWE-QA/README.md

-├── docs/                       # Documentation of each part ├── clone_repos.sh              # Script to clone repositories at specific commits ├── repos.txt                   # List of repository URLs and commit hashes ├── LICENSE                     # License file
+├── docs/                       # Documentation of each part ├── clone_repos.sh              # Script to clone repositories at specific commits ├── repos.txt                   # List of repository URLs and commit hashes ├── requirements.txt           # Python dependencies required to run the project ├── LICENSE                     # License file
 ├── supplementary.pdf           # Supplementary file (prompts)
 └── README.md                   # This file